USGCRP/gcis-conventions/gcis_resources/image.md

 ## Appropriate Image Use Case

-- Images should only exist underneath Figures.All Figures should have at least one Image.
+- Images should only exist underneath Figures.
+All Figures should have at least one Image.

 - For reports done in conjunction with the TSU, the Images should be imported alongside their Figures, or filled in where needed following the pattern they use.